 This pattern would be perfect for making llama cushions too.
 Stitch this pattern onto fabric to make a pillow cover for a couch pillow and it’s perfect for a fun summer decor!

-- Free Maker Mama Embroidery Pattern (download free pattern in form below)
+- Free Maker Mama Embroidery Pattern – free download

 - Iron-on transfer paper and printer

 - Embroidery hoop